salatfreak/pyromaniac/README.md

 [jinja]: https://jinja.palletsprojects.com/
 [components]: https://salatfreak.github.io/pyromaniac/components.html

-# 🐍 Arbitrary Python Code, Local Files, and Much More! 🐍
+# 🐍 Arbitrary Python Code, Local Files, and More! 🐍
 *Pyromaniac* allows you to to include arbitrary *python* code into your configuration including the definition of functions and even classes, to make your components even more powerful.
 It also comes with a standard library of